Get the inside scoop on Deer Poop vs Rabbit Poop! Find out their distinct characteristics and impacts on your garden’s health below!

 2. Improves Soil Moisture Retention

-In addition to enhancing soil fertility through nitrogen and phosphorus, rabbit droppings can also improve the water-holding capacity of soil.
+In addition to enhancing soil fertility, rabbit droppings can also improve the water-holding capacity of soil.
 This benefits both natural ecosystems and agricultural lands, increasing crop yield and reducing the need for synthetic fertilizers.

 Impact of Deer Poop